Guardians and Floaters

 • Do not have any limiting physical strength or agility, etc., and do not require use of canes, crutches, walkers, slings, etc.

-• Live in the DC area and have own transportation to airport meeting location (vehicle, public transportation)
+• Live in the DC area and have own transportation to airport or hotel meeting location (vehicle, public transportation)

 • Commit to staying throughout the day